GNU Core Utilities

-The GNU Core Utilities or coreutils is a collection of GNU software that implements many standard, Unix-based shell commands.
+The GNU Core Utilities or Coreutils is a collection of GNU software that implements many standard, Unix-based shell commands.
 The utilities generally provide POSIX compliant interface when the POSIXLY_CORRECT environment variable is set, but otherwise offers a superset to the standard interface.
 For example, the utilities support long options and options after parameters.
 This environment variable enables a different functionality in BSD.

 Similar collections are available in the FOSS ecosystem, with a slightly different scope and focus (less functionality), or license.
-For example, BusyBox which is licensed under GPL-2.0-only, and Toybox which is licensed under 0BSD.
+For example, BusyBox which is licensed under GPL-2.0-only, Toybox which is licensed under 0BSD and Uutils under MIT License.

 Commands

-Currently, there are over 100 commands implemented by coreutils, with the commands listed below.
+Currently, there are over 100 commands implemented by Coreutils, with the commands listed below.
 Throughout this article and customary for Unix-based systems, the term file refers to all file system items including regular files and special files such as directories.